Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 For $G \in \Hyp$ let $\Tr(G) \in \Hyp$, the \emph{transversal hypergraph} of $G$, be defined as the set of all minimal $T \sse V(G)$ such that $T \cap H \ne \es$ for all $H \in G$.
 The \emph{Transversal Hypergraph Problem} is the computational problem, given $G, G' \in \Hyp$, to decide whether $\Tr(G) = G'$ holds.
 Equivalently, the input is $G \in \Hyp$, and it is to be decided whether $G = \Tr(G)$ holds (obviously this is a special case of the Transversal Hypergraph Problem, and by a polynomial-time translation the general case can be reduced to it).
 For an overview on this important problem and its many guises see \cite{EiterMakinoGottlob2008MonotoneDual}.
 It is known that the problem is solvable in quasi-polynomial time, and the long outstanding problem is whether it can be solved in polynomial time.

-An \emph{intersecting hypergraph} is a hypergraph $G \in \Hyp$, such that for $H, H' \in G$ with $H \ne H'$ holds $H \cap H' \ne \es$, the class of all intersecting hypergraphs is denoted by $\Ihyp \subset \Hyp$.
-By definition we have $G \sse \Tr(G)$ for $G \in \Ihyp$, and it is not hard to see that for $G \in \Ihyp$ holds $G \in \Mnc[2]$ iff $\Tr(G) = G$.
-Thus the Transversal Hypergraph Problem is equivalent to the problem of deciding, whether an intersecting hypergraph is minimally non-$2$-colourable.
+An \emph{intersecting hypergraph} is a hypergraph $G \in \Hyp$ with $G \sse \Tr(G)$, and the class of all intersecting hypergraphs is denoted by $\Ihyp \subset \Hyp$.
+It is not hard to see that for $G \in \Ihyp$ holds $G \in \Mnc[2]$ iff $\Tr(G) = G$.
+Since from $G = \Tr(G)$ follows $G \in \Ihyp$, thus the Transversal Hypergraph Problem is equivalent to the problem of deciding, whether an intersecting hypergraph is minimally non-$2$-colourable.
 The natural question arises for the decision of the classes $(\Mnc \cap \Ihyp)_{\defh=k}$ for $k \in \NNZ$.
 The case $k=0$ has been handled in \cite{Seymour19742Faerbung}, indeed not just deciding the class in polynomial time, but efficiently classifying the elements.
 The cases $k \ge 1$ appear to be open, and whether decision is possible in polynomial time for fixed $k$, or is even fixed-parameter tractable (fpt) in $k$, is an interesting test case for the general Hypergraph Transversal Problem, as well as it is relevant for the understanding of minimally non-$2$-colourable hypergraphs.

 The translation of intersecting hypergraphs $G \in \Ihyp$ into clause-sets $F_2(G) \in \Cls$ yields also a natural and interesting class of clause-sets. \emph{Bihitting clause-sets}, introduced in \cite[Subsection 4.2]{GalesiKullmann2003bHermitian}, are those $F \in \Cls$ where $F', F'' \sse F$ with $F' \cup F'' = F$, $F' \cap F'' = \es$ exist, such that for all $C' \in F', C'' \in F''$ holds $C' \cap -C'' \ne \es$, while $F', F''$ itself are clash-free (i.e., $(\bc F') \cap - (\bc F') = \es$, and $(\bc F'') \cap - (\bc F'') = \es$).
-Obviously, the images under $F_2$ of intersecting hypergraphs are precisely the bihitting complementation-invariant PN-clause-sets (i.e., the set of bihitting clause-sets in the image of $F_2$), and deciding their minimal unsatisfiability is thus another manifestation of the Hypergraph Transversal Problem, directly related to the decision ``$\Tr(G) = G $?''.
+Obviously, the images under $F_2$ of intersecting hypergraphs are precisely the bihitting complementation-invariant PN-clause-sets (i.e., the set of bihitting clause-sets in the image of $F_2$) different from $\set{\bot}$, and deciding their minimal unsatisfiability is thus another manifestation of the Hypergraph Transversal Problem, directly related to the decision ``$\Tr(G) = G $?''.
 And another one is to decide SAT for general bihitting clause-sets (as can be easily seen, and is discussed in \cite[Subsection 4.3]{GalesiKullmann2003bHermitian}), this time directly related to the decision ``$\Tr(G) = G'$ ?''.